nickchao1020/woodmac-proj/README.md

 For simplicity, I used an AWS IAM User via a secret access key.
 This is generally not recommended.
 The application uses the standard AWS IAM credential chain.
 Adjust the `Makefile` accordingly if using an IAM role or some other IAM access method.

 The application will launch in your default browser at `http://localhost:8501/`.

+## Data Pipeline

+The application comes pre-loaded with data in the `app/outputs` directory.
+This is data that was scraped from EIA.gov's "Today in Energy" reports as described above.
+The pipeline for generating involves two steps, which are separate ETL services:

+1. `python etl/pull_article_metadata.py && python etl/pull_articles.py` (this will generated the `etl/data/articles.json` file)
+2. `python app/src/generate_summaries.py etl/data/articles.json outputs/summaries.json` (this will generated the `outputs/summaries.json` file)

+The first step uses the requirements file in the `etl` directory.
+The second step uses the requirements file in the `app` directory.
+Both were run with Python 3.12.

+Step 1 scraped the EIA.gov website for article metadata and then scraped the articles themselves.

+Step 2 uses Anthropic's Bedrock to extract events from the articles.